 At an EGM in 2013, the Board of Directors approved an amendment to the company's Articles of Association in respect of directors' terms of service.
 Directors may serve a maximum of two Terms, whereby a Term is a three-year period.
-All of the directors, having served a Term, are due to retire at the AGM in 2016, and, being eligible, offer themselves for re-election in accordance with the Articles of Association.
-Mr Jim Joyce was appointed as a director post year end on 1 January 2016.
+All of the directors, having served a Term, retired at the AGM in 2016, and, being eligible, were re-elected in accordance with the Articles of Association.
+Mr Jim Joyce was appointed as a director on 1 January 2016.
+Mr Mark Dobbyn retired and Mr Eamonn Ceannt was appointed as a director post year end on 10 February 2017.